 Epping Boys High School are a fantastic example of how taking part in World’s Greatest Shave can become one of life’s most memorable experiences, as participating students share the experience of shaving their hair together as a group, and also learn that the simple, yet brave act of shaving, can make a big difference.

-Are you ready to follow the boys’ example and answer the superhero call?
+Are you ready to follow the boys’ example and brave the shave?
 Sign up today.